-It may sound unusual that How Rusty Nails Can Save your Dying Plants, but it’s actually possible–You can revive your plants with this easy trick.
+It may sound unusual that How Rusty Nails Can Save your Dying Plants, but it’s possible-you can revive your plants with this easy trick.

 Maintaining healthy and productive plants can sometimes be quite difficult, and it is always good to learn some handy tricks–just like this one–How Rusty Nails Can Save your Dying Plants!